chenzhiy/gitskill/readme.txt

-this is the first cmd readme.md
+Creating a new branch is quick